amundmr/Project-2/Documents/Markdown/Project-2_Aasrud-Raniseth-Rongve.md

 \mathbf u =\begin{bmatrix}
     u_1 \\   u_2 \\ u_3 \\  \dots \\ u_{N-2} \\ u_{N-1}
 \end{bmatrix}
-$$
+$$ {#eq:tridiag}

 The endpoints, $u_0$ and $u_N$, are not included.
 The diagonal $d = \frac{2}{h^2}$ and the non-diagonal $a = -\frac{1}{h^2}$.

-Now we can solve our equation numerically using Jacobi's method and compare with the analytical eingenvalues:
+Now we can solve our equation numerically using Jacobi's method and compare with the analytical eigenvalues:

 $$
 \lambda_i = d + 2a \cos (\frac{j \pi}{N+1}) \qquad j = 1, 2, \dots, N.